Heading

 Create the empty macro

-' Select the current heading in the document including
+' Select the current heading including all content

 End Sub

-The single quote on the second line tells VBA to ignore the rest of the text on that line.
-Our VBA command goes on the empty line.
+The single quote on the second line tells VBA to ignore the rest of the text on that line, so our VBA command will be placed on the empty line.

-The resulting command to select our heading is not as obvious as some we’ve covered in past newsletters, but it’s better.
-One line and more versatile than doing it by a more obvious, direct way.
+The command to select our heading is not as obvious as some we’ve covered previously, but it's only one line, and it's more versatile than doing it by a more obvious, direct way.

 Bookmarks and document Ranges

-Now we just have to select the Range corresponding to the pre-defined Word Bookmark.
-As mentioned, a Bookmark is essentially a Range in the document, so we just select it directly without having to use any intermediate steps:
+Now we need to select the document range corresponding to the pre-defined Word Bookmark.
+As mentioned, a Bookmark is essentially a Range in the document, so it contains a convenient Select method to select it without having to refer to its document range as an intermediate step:

 Selection.Bookmarks("\HeadingLevel").Select